chromebrew/crew-launcher/README.md

 ## Add X/Wayland applications shortcut to Chrome/Chromium OS launcher

 ## Supported Systems
-- All architecture supported by Chromebrew
+- All architectures supported by Chromebrew
-- Chrome/Chromium OS based system (CloudReady) with 40+ version
+- Chrome/Chromium OS based system (CloudReady) with above version 40
-- Stable channel (recommend)
+- Stable channel is recommend

 ## Installation
 - This package is available at `crew`, install it by execute the following: